GNOME/gnome-calendar/CONTRIBUTING.md

 nationality, personal appearance, race, religion, or sexual identity and orientation.

+## About GNOME Calendar

+Learn more about GNOME Calendar by reading our [HACKING.md](HACKING.md) file.

 ### Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4,